vguzman812/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe in the command line
+A game of Tic-Tac-Toe played in the command line.